h2ero/dotfile/.vim/bundle/vim-signify/README.md

 - cvs
 - rcs
 - fossil
+- accurev
+- perforce

 #### quick jumping between changed lines

-There are mappings for jumping forth and back between changed lines (so-called hunks).
+There are mappings for jumping forth and back between blocks of changes (so-called hunks).
 The following example shows the default mappings and how to change them:

 ```vim
 let g:signify_mapping_next_hunk = '<leader>gj'